 The male counterpart and complement to motherhood is the conferral of the priesthood.
 Obtaining the priesthood is required for the “highest-level” result of Exaltation, and Heavenly Father makes an oath and covenant with those who enter into this priesthood and again improve both their doing and being, primarily focusing on serving and blessing the lives of others.

-Even within the offices priesthood we witness the line-upon-line principle at work, starting with the Aaronic priesthood offices of deacon, teacher, and priest, followed by ordination to the Melchizedek priesthood office of elder.
+Even within the priesthood offices we witness the line-upon-line principle at work, starting with the Aaronic priesthood offices of deacon, teacher, and priest, followed by ordination to the Melchizedek priesthood office of elder.

 The wording of this oath and covenant also reveals another progression in the promised blessings, likewise eventually culminating in Exaltation.